kd2org/karadav/doc/INSTALL.md

 5. Redirect all requests to `www/_router.php`
 6. Go to your new virtual host, a default admin user is created the first time you access the UX, with the login `demo` and the password `karadavdemo`, please change it.

+If you want to enable image thumbnails, installing `php-imagick` or `php-gd` will do the trick.
+Note that this will add a significant workload on your server, and will create a lot of files as well.

 ## Example Apache vhost

 ```